openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 **********************

-Apart from always booting the authorized images, it is also essential that the device only accepts the authorized images in the firmware update process.
-Corstone-1000 supports OTA (Over the Air) firmware updates and follows Platform Security Firmware Update sepcification (`FWU`_).
+Apart from always booting the authorized images, it is also essential that the device only accepts the authorized (signed) images in the firmware update process.
+Corstone-1000 supports OTA (Over the Air) firmware updates and follows Platform Security Firmware Update specification (`FWU`_).

 As standardized into `FWU`_, the external flash is divided into two banks of which one bank has currently running images and the other bank is